My DE for teachers

 How to post an assignment (video)

-Assignment Annotations for feedback to students
+Assignment Annotations for feedback to students - In-system submission

 In-system submission supports 100+ files types that can be submitted by students for documents, images, audio, video, and more.
 A full list is posted in this Assignment Annotations article under Supported File Types.